 Case 6 – ceasing whole-time work in a foreign country

 If an individual gets back to the United Kingdom after a sufficient period of whole-time work in a foreign country, split year treatment may be applicable, provided the person was a United Kingdom resident in one or additional of the four tax years straightaway prior the preceding non-resident year.
+So, consideration needs to be given to 5 years before the year in question.
 An individual must also continue to be a resident of the United Kingdom all through the subsequent tax year.

 Case 7 – if the partner of an individual is ceasing whole-time work in a foreign country

-If an individual comes to the United Kingdom to stay with his/her partner who has stopped working whole-time in a foreign country, he/she may be eligible for split year treatment as long as his/her partner’s conditions fall within the boundaries of Case 6 (as stated above) and the person will continue to reside in the United Kingdom for the subsequent tax year.
+If an individual comes to the United Kingdom to stay with his/her partner who has stopped working whole-time in a foreign country, he/she may be eligible for split year treatment if his/her partner’s conditions fall within the boundaries of Case 6 (as stated above) and the person will continue to reside in the United Kingdom for the subsequent tax year.

 Case 8 – beginning to have a home in the United Kingdom

-All through a tax year in which an individual begins to have a home in the United Kingdom, he/she might be eligible split year treatment as long as he/she continues to stay in the United Kingdom during all of the succeeding tax year, and had no home in the United Kingdom at the beginning of the tax year.
+All through a tax year in which an individual begins to have a home in the United Kingdom, he/she might be eligible split year treatment if he/she continues to stay in the United Kingdom during all the succeeding tax year and had no home in the United Kingdom at the beginning of the tax year.

 The principal step in creating United Kingdom residence will be to focus on the below mentioned basic rules, which will institute whether a person is either: